 - You should test as soon as possible after you have confirmed your acceptance at UMF.

-- You must test before you register for courses.
+- You must test before you register for courses to avoid being placed in non-credit math or developmental writing courses

 - You may test at Accepted Student Days on the UMF campus.